phoenix-rtos/phoenix-rtos-doc/kernel/proc/README.md

 Virtual addressing and private address spaces have also big impact on memory sharing.
 When a new process is created it can define its private map based on already allocated and named physical memory (see [Memory objects](../vm/objects.md)).
 This map can be derived from the map of parent process or can be established from scratch.
-The smart use of copy-on-write technique allow to allocate the physical memory only for local modifications made by process threads during their execution (see [Memory objects](../vm/objects.md)).
+The smart use of copy-on-write technique allows for the allocation of physical memory only for local modifications made by process threads during their execution (see [Memory objects](../vm/objects.md)).

 ## Process model on architectures not equipped with MMU